Theatrical producer

-A theatrical producer is a person who oversees all aspects of mounting a theatre production.
-The producer is responsible for the overall financial and managerial functions of a production or venue, raises or provides financial backing, and hires personnel for creative positions (writer, director, designers, composer, choreographer—and in some cases, performers).
+A theatrical producer is a person who is primarily responsible for providing or procuring financial resources for developing a theatre production.
+The producer oversees the managerial and financial aspects of the production such as budgeting and managing contracts with venues, personnel, and investors.

+History

+The role of theatrical producers dates back to ancient times.
+Ancient theatrical producers include choragi, which were wealthy citizen of Athens that funded dramatic or musical performances at festivals during the fourth and fifth centuries, B.C.
+In Ancient Greece, theatrical productions were public ceremonies so the government funded the actors' salaries.
+Choragi were responsible for funding the other expenses required for the production, including the salaries, training, and costumes of the musicians and chorus.

+In three hundred B.C., the role of choragus was replaced by the agonothete, a government director elected annually to oversee the production of theatrical performances using state funds.

+Terminology

+The term "producer" is American in origin, referring to the person responsible for the financial aspects of producing a play, including acquiring the rights to produce it; renting a theatre; hiring actors and staff; and selling tickets.
+In Britain, these functions were carried out by the manager, while the person responsible for staging the play (now called the "director") was traditionally referred to as the producer.

+Role

-The independent producer usually initiates the production—finding the script and starting the process.
-The producer finds the director and pursues the primary goals, to balance and coordinate business and financial aspects in the service of the creative realization of the playwright's vision.
+An independent producer may initiate the production—finding the script and starting the process.
+The producer finds the director and pursues the primary goals, to coordinate business and financial aspects in the service of the creative realization of the playwright's vision.
 This may include casting, but often only includes casting approval.
-The producer may secure funds for the production, either through their own company or by bringing investors into the production in a limited partnership agreement.
+The producer secures funds for the production, either through their own company or by bringing investors into the production in a limited partnership agreement.
 In this business structure, the producer becomes the general partner with unlimited liability, and because of this, often brings in other general partners.
-The producer probably has optioned the play from the playwright, which includes rights to future production for film and television.
+The producer often options the play from the playwright, which includes rights to future production for film and television.
 The producer earns the right to future ventures because the original theatrical production enhances the value of an artistic property.
 This right to further options may be included in the royalty agreement.
 In other duties, the producer may work with theatrical agents, negotiate with unions, find other staff, secure the theatre and rehearsal hall, obtain liability and workers' compensation insurance, and post bonds with unions.